Adjective Clauses

 We have lots of free videos that will help you improve your English and also advice and tips that will help you in English proficiency examinations like TOEFL and IELTS.

-The following diagram gives examples of adjectives clauses that use the relative pronouns that, who, which, where, whom, whose, and when.
+The following diagram gives examples of adjectives clauses that use the relative pronouns: Who, Whom, Whose, Which, That and the relative adverbs: When, Where and Why.
 Scroll down the page for more examples and explanations.

 Adjective Clause